 The price for the team and Fenway Park was 1.25 million dollars, a lot of money for a struggling franchise in 1933.
 The sale was announced on February 25, four days after Yawkey’s 30th birthday.
 Yawkey would love the Red Sox for the rest of his life, but he knew nothing about running a team and never really would.
 Before making the deal, Yawkey persuaded Collins to be the team’s vice president and general manager, running the club’s day-to-day operations.
 The stories in the local papers played up the role of Collins over the unknown Yawkey.
 “Eddie Collins and 30-Year-Old New York Millionaire Buy Red Sox Club,” announced one headline.2

 The Red Sox franchise was failing.
-They had just lost 111 games, to this day the worst record in their long history.
-The team had no farm system from which to draw new players, and the club was largely made up of players other teams had discarded.
+The team had just lost 111 games, to this day the worst record in its long history.
+The team had no farm system from which to draw new players, and was largely made up of players other teams had discarded.
 To improve the team, Yawkey had to either begin purchasing good prospects from the many independent minor-league teams or try to acquire or purchase productive major-league players.
-Yawkey—a rich man during a time when most owners were struggling financially—chose the latter course.
+Yawkey – a rich man during a time when most owners were struggling financially – chose the latter course.

-Over the next few years, the Red Sox acquired a few of the better players in the American League—notably Lefty Grove, Billy Werber, Rick Ferrell, Wes Ferrell, Joe Cronin, and Jimmie Foxx—to jump-start the sagging club.
-Cronin, purchased for $250,000 in October 1934, would be the club’s manager for the next 13 years.
-The Red Sox also brought in several veterans whose best years were behind them--George Pipgras, Rube Walberg, Max Bishop, Lloyd Brown, Heinie Manush—indications that Yawkey (or Collins) was not as discriminating about spending money as perhaps he could have been.
+Over the next few years, the Red Sox acquired a few of the better players in the American League – notably Lefty Grove, Billy Werber, Rick Ferrell, Wes Ferrell, Joe Cronin, and Jimmie Foxx – to jump-start the sagging club.
+Cronin, purchased for $250,000 in October 1934, would be the team’s manager for the next 13 years.
+The Red Sox also brought in several veterans whose best years were behind them – George Pipgras, Rube Walberg, Max Bishop, Lloyd Brown, Heinie Manush – indications that Yawkey (or Collins) was not as discriminating about spending money as perhaps he could have been.
 Most of these players were acquired using Yawkey’s money, as the team had little in the way of players to trade.

 Yawkey remained perfectly content with his chosen hobby.
 “Some men like to spend their dough on fast horses and other things that go fast,” he told writer Dan Daniel in early 1937.
 “Some men like to go in for polo, for example, and spend thousands of dollars on ponies.
 Some go nuts for paintings, and give half a million for a hunk of canvas in a fancy frame.
 But my passion is baseball.
 My idea of heaven is a pennant winner.
 Boston would go nuts over a winner, and maybe someday we’ll get all the dough back.
 But in the meantime, don’t let anybody tell you Tom Yawkey is a sucker.”3

 Tom’s second wife was Jean Hiller, herself divorced and working in New York as a clothing model.
-This was a great match—Jean loved the same things Tom loved, including privacy and quiet evenings, and grew to love baseball and the Red Sox as much as he did.
-The two divided their summers between New York, where his company was headquartered, and Boston, at a private suite at the Ritz Carlton, and winters in South Carolina.
+This was a great match – Jean loved the same things Tom loved, including privacy and quiet evenings, and grew to love baseball and the Red Sox as much as he did.
+The two divided their summers between New York, where his company was headquartered, and Boston, at a private suite at the Ritz Carlton, with winters in South Carolina.
 Yawkey’s 20,000 acres were really a private preserve where he hunted and fished with his select friends.
-The couple rarely missed a summer Red Sox home game for the rest of their lives, sitting in their private box on the third-base side of the press box above the crowd at Fenway Park.
+The couple rarely missed a Red Sox summer home game for the rest of their lives, sitting in their private box on the third-base side of the press box above the crowd at Fenway Park.

 The Yawkeys also became immersed in charitable causes.
-In 1953, the Red Sox began a long association with the Dana-Farber Cancer Institute, with its Jimmy Fund becoming the team’s official charity.
+In 1953 the Red Sox began a long association with the Dana-Farber Cancer Institute, with its Jimmy Fund becoming the team’s official charity.
+(The Boston Braves had been a founding co-sponsor of the fund in 1948 but moved to Milwaukee in 1953.)
 Yawkey was a longtime supporter of Georgetown Memorial Hospital in Georgetown, South Carolina, near his winter home.
 After the tragic death of young Red Sox star Harry Agganis in 1955, Yawkey established the Agganis Foundation, which has given over one million dollars in scholarships for student athletes in the Boston area.
-In 1968, Tom and Jean purchased property in Georgetown, and built the Tara Hall Home, a place for troubled or abused boys.
+In 1968 Tom and Jean purchased property in Georgetown and built the Tara Hall Home, a place for troubled or abused boys.